-One of the problems of vinyl flooring is that it can emit volatile organic compounds.
+One of the problems that puts a vinyl flooring at a disadvantage is that it can emit volatile organic compounds.

 For one, vinyl flooring contains toxins called phthalates, which migrate into the air you breathe and settle into household dust.
 Phthalates have been linked to serious health issues, including cancer, lung and kidney problems, asthma, reproductive health issues.

 Some insist that there is no toxic-free vinyl flooring and that the only best toxic-free eco-friendly options are real hardwood, polished concrete, tiles, and specific brands of carpet, natural linoleum, and engineered wood.
 However, the concentration levels of the phthalates and other toxic substances in modern vinyl chips may not be high enough to be harmful or cause the risk of exposure.

 Some people also advise that you make sure to get FloorScore-certified vinyl plank flooring.
 FloorScore-certified vinyl flooring is in compliance with California’s indoor air quality standards.
 California has been the leader in the indoor air quality initiative, and the FloorScore certification entails that a particular product has been certified safe for indoor air quality according to the state’s standards.